flarocca/file_server_challenge/README.md

 The expected flow should always be: `handler -> service -> repository`.

-As the challenge is described right now, only one client with one set of files could be added.
+One more consideration is that as the challenge is described right now, only one client with one set of files could be added.
 I decided to include the concept of Upload ID so that a client can create groups of files to upload.
 I imagine this as it would be a sort of torrent system or similar.
 Additionally, by adding the Upload ID, it is possible to have multiple clients without modifying (at least not too agressively) the current Server API.